andygodish/wikijs-storage/home.md

 dateCreated: 2022-06-21T01:09:00.804Z
 ---

-# Welcome to the andyg.io Wiki
+# Welcome to my personal Wiki

 This is a place for me to put my own technical documentation outlining processes/procedures pertaining to work, my homelab, and more.